 Tips For Crafting A Bereavement Leave Policy

-Bereavement leave, also known as compassionate leave, is the time off granted by employers to employees dealing with the loss of a loved one.
+Bereavement leave, also known as compassionate leave, is time off granted by employers to employees who have lost a loved one.

-This leave allows employees to grieve, handle funeral arrangements, and manage other related matters.
+This leave allows employees to grieve, handle funeral arrangements, and manage related matters.

 Why Deciding What to Include in a Bereavement Leave Policy is Essential